Irish family businesses most at risk from digital disruption

 As well as floundering with new technology, strategic planning remains a blind spot and 64pc do not have a formalised strategic plan compared with 51pc globally.

-While internal resources and bank lending are still the most popular sources of funding for Irish family businesses, over one third (36pc) reported that they would consider private equity to help fund the business (Global: 39pc).
+While internal resources and bank lending are still the most popular sources of funding for Irish family businesses, more than one-third (36pc) reported that they would consider private equity to help fund the business (compared to 39pc globally).

 Ireland is doing slightly better than global counterparts on certain areas of diversity.
-For example, 25pc of board members are women (Global: 21pc) and 28pc of management teams are women (Global: 24pc)
+For example, 25pc of board members are women (compared to 21pc globally) and 28pc of management teams are women (24pc globally).

-“The survey confirms that Irish family businesses, despite external risks, are ambitious for the future,” said John Dillon, PwC Entrepreneurial & Private Business leader.
+“The survey confirms that Irish family businesses, despite external risks, are ambitious for the future,” said John Dillon, PwC entrepreneurial and private business leader.

 “The message from the survey is clear: adopting an active stance towards business and family values generates real benefits that pay off in real terms.”